In General

 the Trucks

 Staying with Plum Cove, I opted to use their arch bar trucks.
 Dunno why, I just like em.
 Before and after pictures are below.
 Sam does a nice job of packing the hardware so stuff is easy to locate.
-The assembly instructions are easy to follow, as assembly is a piece of cake!
+The assembly instructions are easy to follow, and assembly is a piece of cake!
 It took me about 30 minutes to put the first one together, and half of that was spent on several trips to the basement to get the tools I needed.
 The only thing you need to supply besides the tools is anti-seize so the bearings don't fuse with the aluminum pockets.

 Floobydust